 That isn’t to say similar systems weren’t developed.
 Even before the teledex, crafty users and several startups attempted neuromorphic Datanet indexing using microcomputers and mainframes, but the teledex was the method that really blew up thanks to its convenient pattern (1 user, 1 teledex, portable).

-PAL was initially released with two models, Draw and Pro.
+.
 Several years later, Maple would release the Pal Mini, a cheaper screen-less design relying on vocal interfacing.
 Maple and its competitors would ultimately release thousands of various teleindexer models.